thelivingdiamond/Chairloader/ExampleMod/README.md

 Example Mod
 ============

-This directory contains the example mod that you can use a template for your mods.
+This directory contains the example mod that you can use as a template for your mods.

 Requirements